-Our Common Stock is listed on The Nasdaq Capital Market under the symbol "AUID".
-Our Common Stock began trading on Nasdaq on August 24, 2021.
-The Company is complying with The Nasdaq Listing standards applicable to director independence.
+However, the Company has applied for admission to listing on the Nasdaq Capital Market and therefore the Company is complying with the Nasdaq Listing standards applicable to director independence.
 Pursuant to Rule 4200 of The Nasdaq Stock Market one of the definitions of an independent director is a person other than an executive officer or employee of a company.
 The Nasdaq rules require companies to maintain a Board a majority of the members of which are independent directors.
 Additionally, compensation committee members must not have a relationship with the Company that is material to the director's ability to be independent from management in connection with the duties of a compensation committee member.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
 In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee: accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries; or be an affiliated person of the listed company or any of its subsidiaries.